COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ## Customising the mydesktop environment

-You may prefer to have a black backgournd for your terminal, or to increase the time before the virtual machine goes to sleep... this will need to be done each time you use the virual machines as they go back to the defaults every time.
+You may prefer to have a black backgournd for your terminal, or to increase the time before the virtual machine goes to sleep... this will need to be done each time you use the virtual machines as they go back to the defaults every time.

 :::::::::::::::::::::::: solution